-Kusi Kawsay uses alternative education that fuses aspects of Waldorf pedagogy, traditional Andean values and ecological sustainability to fully develop lifelong learners and citizens of the world.
+Kusi Kawsay uses alternative education that fuses aspects of Waldorf pedagogy (primary and secondary) and Freinet pedagogy (secondary), traditional Andean values and ecological sustainability to fully develop lifelong learners and citizens of the world.
 Our ecological ethic is a social ethic, in that we are all related, inter-related and interdependent on this existence.
 Taking ecological mindfulness a step further – into the realms of the heart, of truly respecting and loving the land.

 Kusi Kawsay teaches all of the academic subjects, while following the Andean agrarian calendar, which honors and celebrates the local natural cosmic cycles.
 We provide a solid education that ensures a dignified sense of self-esteem and tools to increase economic and emotional levels of well-being.
 This will help children, and by extension their families and nation, to leave the marginalized state in which they live and empower them to protect their right to participate in modern society with all the richness of their culture; acting as advocates in the context of the greater world.

 Kusi Kawsay hopes to serve as a model for other communities to adopt and adapt the approach so that Indigenous children in remote communities can also receive the benefits.
 Kusi Kawsay produces educational materials for use by other schools in Peru or any other schools who wish to teach a section on Andean life.